Bridget Kelly

 Bridget Kelly (born April 8, 1986) is an American singer and songwriter from New York City.
-In 2008, Kelly, a pop and R&B recording artist, who has written songs for fellow American singers such as Kelly Clarkson, secured a recording contract with American rapper and hip-hop mogul Jay-Z's record label Roc Nation.
+Kelly, an R&B recording artist, has written songs for Kelly Clarkson.
+In 2008, she secured a recording contract with American rapper and hip-hop mogul Jay-Z's record label Roc Nation.

 Biography

 1986–2010: Early life and career beginnings

-Bridget Kelly, who is of a biracial background of Bahamian and Irish descent, was born on April 8, 1986, in New York City.
+Bridget Kelly, who is of Bahamian and Irish descent, was born on April 8, 1986, in New York City.
 She is a graduate of Fiorello H. LaGuardia High School of Music & Art and Performing Arts in Manhattan.
 In 2008, she signed a record deal with Jay-Z's Roc Nation.
 Kelly has regularly filled in for Alicia Keys, when performing the song "Empire State of Mind" with Jay-Z, including performances on the Friday Night with Jonathan Ross, as well as Later...with Jools Holland show, the Coldplay, Viva la Vida tour, and the 9/11 memorial service.
 Kelly also performed with Jay Z during a performance at the MTV Europe Music Awards 2009.
 She performed "Empire State of Mind" at Coachella Valley Music and Arts Festival as well as Bonnaroo Music Festival in summer 2010, with Jay-Z. Kelly also performed "Empire State of Mind" with Jay-Z on Saturday Night Live on May 8, 2010, as well as Rock am Ring on June 4 and T in the Park on June 12, 2010.
-She subsequently performed with Jay-Z during "Empire State of Mind" at Peace & Love in Borlänge, Sweden.
-Also at Summer Sonic 2010 in Chiba, Japan in August 2010 at Chiba Marine Stadium.
-Also at Yankee Stadium, September 13, 2010.
+She also joined Jay-Z during "Empire State of Mind" at Peace & Love in Borlänge, Sweden; at Summer Sonic 2010 in Chiba, Japan on August 2010, at Chiba Marine Stadium; and at Yankee Stadium on September 13, 2010.

 Kelly made her first magazine cover appearance in the September 2010 issue of Honey Magazine.
 In the interview to go along with the cover shoot, she describes her music as a fusion of R&B, soul and rock with influences coming from Alicia Keys, Alanis Morissette and Pink.